eusebiedev/eusebiedev/README.md

 Junior Software Developer | React, JavaScript, C#, Node, Python | Tech for Good & Open Source Advocate

-### What I'm currently studying to build on the foundation I received from Epicodus:
+### 2025: Current weekly study plan to build on the foundation I received from Epicodus:
+- Codevolition - Nextjs, from beginner to advanced
 - Code with Mosh - The Ultimate TypeScript Course
 - udemy: Python - The Complete Python Pro Bootcamp
 - udemy: React - The Complete Guide
-- Code with Mosh: The Complete React Testing Course
+- Code with Mosh: The Complete React Testing Course (on my days off from Moda Center and a couple hours after work)
-- Continuing the freeCodeCamp online curriculum.
-Earned 2 certificates thus far!
-Deep in the Front End development course now.
-Highly recommend joining the Discord edition of the 100 Days of Code Challenge.
-The community is wonderful, engaging and an amazing resource to contribute to and be a part of.

 ### Post graduation certifications & more:
 - July '24, Code with Mosh: Mastering Javascript Unit Testing